A fire-smart, defensible-space landscape by Oak River Landscaping

 Fire-resistant plant selection & installation

-California natives and low-fuel species selected for your specific zone, soil, and sun.
-Plants that hold moisture, resist ignition, and actually look intentional in the landscape.
+California natives and low-fuel species selected for your zone, soil, and sun.
+Plants that hold moisture, resist ignition, and look intentional in the landscape.

 Vegetation clearance & turf removal